Skip to main content

 Update on COVID-19 School Testing Program

-Thank you for participating in the recent survery related to on-site COVID testing at MCS.
+Thank you for participating in the recent survery related to on-site COVID testing at FMSL.
 208 responses were submitted.
 The results, along with additional details of the program being considered, are included below.

 Testing provides an important layer of prevention, particularly in areas with substantial to high community transmission levels.
 Many people with COVID-19 don’t have symptoms but can still spread the virus; finding who has the virus early means steps can be taken to prevent COVID-19 from spreading and causing an outbreak.
 Regular testing also means parents or guardians get notified if their child tests positive, allowing them to plan for treatment and take steps to protect the rest of the family from COVID-19.
 The Utah Department of Health (UDOH) is partnering with public, charter and private schools to make on-site school testing possible in a concerted effort to keep schools open and students attending in-person instruction.